 Then there’s the difference between IDEs and text editors.
 Text editors are simpler, whereas IDEs try to include many extra things not necessarily related to writing code.
 IDEs often use more resources, but you won’t notice it with a modern computer (especially with a SSD).

-I spend the most of my time in Vim (neovim/VimR to be precise).
+I also spend a lot of time in Vim (neovim/VimR to be precise).
 Vim is the most powerful text editor out there, and with the right set of plugins it can beat IDEs at speed and productivity.
 Vim has a steep learning curve, but it’s worth it — you can do large changes with just a few keystrokes.
-Vim is considered so good that many IDEs (Visual Studio, IntelliJ IDEA/PyCharm) have (mediocre) Vim emulation plugins.
+Vim is considered so good that many IDEs (Visual Studio, IntelliJ IDEA/PyCharm) have Vim emulation plugins.

-Another, lighter option is Visual Studio Code — it’s a text editor, but can offer many IDE-like features with the right set of plugins.
-It’s Electron-based architecture, or effectively being based on top of Google’s Chromium, is unfortunate and can lead to bad performance on lower-end machines.
+Another option is Visual Studio Code — it’s a text editor, but can offer many IDE-like features with the right set of plugins.
+It’s Electron-based architecture, or effectively being based on top of Google’s Chromium, is unfortunate and can lead to terrible performance on lower-end machines, and on higher-end ones in some cases.
 (In my experience, it’s better than Atom.)
-You can also try Sublime Text ($70).
+You can also try Sublime Text ($80).

 But really, almost any editor will do.
 But please avoid IDLE, the editor included with Python.
 It lacks some of the most basic things — it doesn’t even have an option to show line numbers.
 Not to mention its ugliness.
 Also, don’t use Notepad and TextEdit.
 Those are too simple, and Notepad has encoding issues.